 The IVHQ Uganda volunteer program is based in the town of Mutungo, which is located 15 kilometres from the capital city of Kampala.
 Volunteer projects are located in Kampala, Kijjansi, Mutungo, Bwebajja, Rubaga and other towns within Uganda.

 The Uganda volunteer program begins on the first and third Monday of each month.
 Volunteers can choose to volunteer for periods ranging from 1 week to 24 weeks.

-Volunteers are required to fly into Entebbe International Airport (EBB), which is a 14 to 17 hour flight from most major airports in Canada.
+Volunteers are required to fly into Entebbe International Airport (EBB), which is a 9 hour flight from most major airports in Britain.

 If you’re someone who loves working with children and is happy to provide support wherever your assistance is most needed, you will be well suited to this project.

-As a volunteer on this project, you will work within in day care centers, nursery schools, children’s homes and kindergartens to assist local staff in the day-to-day running of these centers and ensuring they operate effectively.
+As a volunteer on this project, you will work within in day care centres, nursery schools, children’s homes and kindergartens to assist local staff in the day-to-day running of these centres and ensuring they operate effectively.

 As you will be volunteering alongside our local placement staff, you do not need to have previous childcare experience to participate on this project but high energy levels and a willingness to help out wherever your help is most needed is a must.

 The aim of this project is to contribute to the development of under-resourced schools and increase opportunities for Ugandan students from disadvantaged backgrounds to receive a quality education.
 Teaching in Uganda is a rewarding experience and although the students may have experienced tough upbringings, you will discover that they are extremely polite, cheerful and eager to learn.